OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Evaluation

 A natural concern is whether \SYSTEM{}'s atomic operations become contention bottlenecks at higher thread counts.
 We measure scalability by varying CrestDB server threads from 2 to 32 on three representative data structures spanning different synchronization mechanisms: Hashtable Pugh (fine-grained locking), Skiplist Fraser (lock-free), and MassTree (OCC with epoch reclamation).

-Figure~\ref{fig:overhead}(b) shows that throughput scales nearly linearly and overhead remains bounded at 1--8\% regardless of thread count.
+Figure~\ref{fig:overhead}(b) shows that throughput scales and overhead remains bounded at 1--8\% regardless of thread count.
 Critically, overhead does not increase with concurrency: all three data structures exhibit similar overheads at 2 and 32 threads.

 This scalability follows from \SYSTEM{}'s design: guide metadata updates target per-object state (no cross-thread contention), the test-and-set optimization skips redundant writes for hot objects, TAGs are thread-local, and ATC increments occur only during brief \texttt{ACTIVE} epochs.
 The 2--5\% overhead is measured against a DRAM-only baseline with no memory pressure—an idealized scenario that production systems rarely enjoy.
 In the tiered-memory environments where \SYSTEM{} is designed to operate, the comparison reverses: as \S\ref{sec:eval-backends} showed, backends \emph{without} \SYSTEM{} suffer 10--38\% throughput loss from poor page-selection decisions, while backends \emph{with} \SYSTEM{} match DRAM-only performance.